NadiaBlostein/34-yrs-geriatric.github.io/README.md

 ### Frontpage: _includes/affiliation.html

-The affiliations section that appears at the bottom of the Frontpage.
+The poet_refs_home section that appears at the bottom of the Frontpage.

-This section is based on the information contained in the _data/affiliations.json file.
+This section is based on the information contained in the _data/poet_refs_home.json file.

-Entries in the affiliations.json respect the following format:
+Entries in the poet_refs_home.json respect the following format:

 `name`: The name of the institution.
 `image` : The name of the affiliation's image file as stored under /assets/images